gromgit/homebrew-core-aarch64_linux/.github/ISSUE_TEMPLATE.md

 ### Bug reports:

-Please replace this line with a brief summary of your issue **AND** the output of `brew config` and `brew doctor` or if reporting a formula issue include the link from:
+Please replace this section with a brief summary of your issue **AND** the output of `brew config` and `brew doctor` or if reporting a formula issue include the link from:
 `brew gist-logs <formula>`
 (where `<formula>` is the name of the formula that failed to build).
+Please note we may immediately close your issue without comment if you do not fill out the issue template and provide the requested information.

 ### Formula Requests:

 **Please note by far the quickest way to get a new formula into Homebrew is to file a [Pull Request](https://github.com/Homebrew/homebrew-core/blob/master/CONTRIBUTING.md).**

-We will consider your request but it may be closed if it's something we're not actively planning to work on.
+Please replace this section with the homepage and name of your requested formula (after using `brew search` to check it does not already exist).
+Please note we may close this issue or ask you to create a pull-request if it's something we're not actively planning to work on.